-Vincent Kompany is arguably best defender in the Premier League, but he undermined that reputation by scoring a pair of goals on Saturday.
+Vincent Kompany arguably is the best defender in the Premier League, but he undermined that reputation by scoring two goals Saturday.

 With his team leading 2-1 in the 70th minute, Kompany struck again.
 The only problem was that he scored against his own team.